tl-its-umich-edu/esbUtils/README.md

 with the appropriate information for you to begin testing and verify the utility is working.

-NOTE: This secure will not be kept in a properties file in this project, but held in the properties file of the application that is using the library.
-For example, if Canvas Course Manager was to use this library then in CCM's properties file you would find these properties there.
+NOTE: This secure information will not be kept in a properties file in this project, but held in a properties file of the application that is using the library.
+For example, if Canvas Course Manager was to use this library then include the secure properties in a CCM properties file.

 ## Testing Application